 Like most communities, children and adults who always wanted to learn how to draw and paint, never get the opportunity or proper training, because these skills have been lost (and cut from our schools).
 The Studio Fine Art Classes instruct the individual student at their own pace.

 Our teaching method emphasizes the skills developed by classical fine artists.
 Our talented staff can teach anyone how to draw and paint.
-I am proud to say that The Studio Fine Art Classes continue to help students discover their own artistic talent and enrich their lives.
+I am proud to say that The Studio Fine Art Classes continues to help students discover their own artistic talent and enrich their lives.
 We continue to change lives every day."

 -Cindy Linkon (Owner/Director)